ModelingValueGroup/downloads/README.md

 # downloads
-just a mirror of various downloads for easy access by scripts
+just a mirror of various downloads for easy access in our scripts